Aadarsh-Mohapatra/Info-Retrieve-AI/README.md

 2. **Configure Settings**

-   - Create your `config.py` based on the `dummy_config.py` template to store API keys and other configurations.
+   - Create your `config.py` based on the `dummy_config.py` template to store API keys and other configurations so that the IRS is up and running.

 3. **Setup PowerShell Execution Policy (Windows PowerShell only)**